tanny411/tanny411.github.io/_posts/2020-12-01-Getting-Started-With-Outreachy.md

 * Take a look at [past projects](https://www.outreachy.org/past-projects/).
 You will get an idea of what kind of stuff is out there.
 Some communities/foundations bring projects every season (e.g Wikimedia, Mozilla, etc).
 You can match your skills with what is required for those projects and try to put in some contributions.
 This way you can get acquainted with the community as well (from where you get your future mentors).
 Note that this step is completely optional, and you can practice open-source however you wish.
 You can follow this if you're not sure where to start.
 * Use languages you have intermediate skills at.
 Take yourself there.
 * You could do a little VCS (e.g Git and GitHub) revision or learn some basics if you don't already know.
 Nothing fancy, basics will do, just so you know your way around a project's repo.
+* If you haven't participated in open source before, it is recommended to read the book [Forge Your Future with Open Source](https://pragprog.com/book/vbopens/forge-your-future-with-open-source) and follow these: https://lab.github.com/, https://up-for-grabs.net/
 * Once you've selected a project to work on, look at how to set it up.
 You should find some good docs on how to start as a beginner.
 To start slow you can contribute to the documentation if possible, otherwise, you can find labels for issues in their repositories (e.g in Github) for beginners like `good-first-issue`.
 * DO NOT be intimidated by the size of the project or the number of people.
 Focus on the small tasks at hand, talk to people in the community if you want to know more or are stuck.
 People are more than happy to help, just keep your calm and be nice and polite.
 Don't expect immediate answers, you may ask again if it is taking too long (several days).